 - The installation process is simple and user-friendly.

-- You can use any of the pre-installed desktop environment.
+- You can use any of the pre-installed desktop environments.

 - Media files can be easily played thanks to pre-installed codecs.